codesnail/BehavioralCloning/README.md

 ---

-The goals / steps of this project are the following:
+The goal of this project is to train a deep learning model to keep the lane based on demonstrated driving behavior (steering angles) and a video stream of road as seen from a camera mounted on a car.

+In summary, the following steps will be performed as part of implementing this project:
-* Use the simulator to collect data of good driving behavior
+* Use the Udacity simulator to collect data of good driving behavior
-* Build, a convolution neural network in Keras that predicts steering angles from images
+* Build a Convolutional Neural Network (CNN) in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set
-* Test that the model successfully drives around track one without leaving the road
+* Test that the model successfully drives around track One in the simulator without leaving the road
 * Summarize the results with a written report

 [//]: # (Image References)